 - iCloud Photo Library: This will upload a full copy of all of your pictures to the cloud.
 Be careful though this can use all of your free 5GB so if you plan on using this feature you might want to think about purchasing more cloud storage from Apple.

-- iCloud Photo Sharing: With this you can share up to 5,000 photos and videos with other users.
-You can either choose to make a public link or share individually with other iCloud users.
+- iCloud Photo Sharing: With this, you can share up to 5,000 photos and videos with other users.
+You can either choose to make a public link or share it individually with other iCloud users.
 Using photo sharing will not go against your 5GB limit.

 If you have an iCloud.com email all of the emails that you receive will be stored in the cloud and will also use your free 5GB.